tjira/acorn/docs/pages/configurationinteraction.md

 \mathbf{H}^{CI}\mathbf{C}^{CI}=\mathbf{C}^{CI}\mathbf{\varepsilon}^{CI}
 \end{equation}

 where $\mathbf{C}^{CI}$ is a matrix of coefficients and $\mathbf{\varepsilon}^{CI}$ is a diagonal matrix of eigenvalues.
 The lowest eigenvalue corresponds to the ground state energy, while the eigenvector corresponding to the lowest eigenvalue gives the coefficients that minimize the energy.
-The matrix elements of the CI Hamiltonian are calculated using the Slater-Condon rules in the form
+The matrix elements of the Configuration Interaction Hamiltonian are calculated using the Slater-Condon rules in the form

 \begin{equation}\label{eq:slater-condon-rules}
 \mathbf{H}_{ij}^{CI}=